Listen to this post instead!

-As we adopt a clinically functional perspective in our approach to addressing the more complex cases that we’re experiencing in increasing numbers in healthcare—and we take into account the role of the modifiable factors that I presence in the Epigenetic Mastery Primer—we need to know how to put our practices into perspective.
+As we adopt a clinically Functional perspective in our approach to addressing the more complex cases that we’re experiencing in increasing numbers in healthcare—and we take into account the role of the modifiable factors that I presence in the 3 Tiers to Nutrition Mastery Primer—we need to know how to put our practices into perspective.

 That perspective requires a reframe.